pieterkdevilliers/barefoot-business-book/README.md

 This project uses HTML and CSS programming languages.

--	[Gitpod](https://gitpod.io/workspaces)- The developer used Gitpod to write the code to builds the website.
+-	[Gitpod](https://gitpod.io/workspaces)- Used to write the code and develop the site.

--	[GitHub](https://github.com/) - The project used GitHub to host my code that was created and pushed from GitPod.
+-	[GitHub](https://github.com/) - The repository is hosted on GitHub.

--   [FontAwesome](https://fontawesome.com/) - The projects uses a few icons from FontAwesome to make the websites less wordy and more visually appealing.
+-   [FontAwesome](https://fontawesome.com/) - Social media icons in the footer uses FontAwesome.

--	[Google Fonts](https://fonts.google.com/) The project uses Google fonts to style the website fonts.
+-	[Google Fonts](https://fonts.google.com/) Google FOnts is used for the main fonts of the site.

--   [Tiny-PNG](https://tinypng.com/) I used tinypng for big images up to 5M needed to be compressed to improve the website's loading time.
+-   [Tiny-PNG](https://tinypng.com/) TinyPNG was used to optimise the images for the site.

--   [CompressJPEG](https://compressjpeg.com/) The big images bigger than 5M needed to be compressed to improve the website's loading time.
+-   [CloudConvert](https://cloudconvert.com/) Images were turned into WEBP format using CloudConvert.

--	[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) The W3C Markup Validation Service checked the markup validity of Web documents in HTML.
+-	[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) The W3C Markup Validation Service checked the HTML code of the site.

--	[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) W3C CSS Validation Service was used to check the validity of my CSS in the project.
+-	[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) W3C CSS Validation Service was used to check the CSS code of the project.

--	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.
+-	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) WAVE was used to review the accessibility of the site.